tugraz-isds/achart-creator/README.md

                                             size (size of the scatter points)
                                             and the fourth as color (color of the scatter points)
+                                            If parallel coordinates is used
+                                            and colors is selected the
+                                            last given column index is
+                                            used as the color column.

      --rotate-x-labels [ROTATION]           Rotate the x labels by -45 degree.
                                             If ROTATION is given x labels are